Research

 Action 7.1

 Focus on specific clinical areas to build reputation.
-Establish Vice Chairs for Research and scientific review committees.
-Engage with GW Academic Medical Enterprise Centers of Excellence for integration.
+Establish Vice Chairs for Research, research liaisons and scientific review committees.
+Engage with GW Centers of Excellence for integration.
 Increase individual scholarship.
 Expand educational scholarship to highlight success.
-Take advantage of our DC location to develop research policy programs.
+With Ctr.
+Pop Hlth, Hlth Equity, use needs assessments and CABs to identify community research interests.

 Metric(s):

-Use and satisfaction with Center for Faculty Excellence programs, faculty prizes, alternative metrics that identify team science, impact on health
+Increase NIH awards and funded investigators by 10%; increase active interventional clinical trialists by 10%; increase total number of clinical trials by 20%.
+Increase use and satisfaction with Center for Faculty Excellence programs, faculty prizes, alternative metrics that identify team science, impact on health.

 Status: